johnnywong30/Cocktail_Project/README.md

 By Johnny Wong

 ## Overview
 This project aims to explore the basics of React, Redux, and Express to create a small application.
-React provides a scalable front-end design to display each component that makes up the application.
-Redux helps make managing the state of components through the use of actions and reducers.
+React provides a scalable front-end design to display each component that make up the application.
+Redux helps manage the state of components through the use of actions, reducers, and the store.
+This project used Redux-Toolkit.
 The Express server retrieves data from the [Cocktail DB API](https://www.thecocktaildb.com/api.php) and sends it to the client to be displayed.

 ## To Run
 ```bash